Executive Management Team

-Tash Tobias joined Council and EMT in 2019.
-As Divisional Manager, Lifestyle and Community Services, Tash is passionate about leading the division to deliver experiences that matter for Brisbane’s communities.
-Tash draws on her executive experience leading global teams in customer experience to drive the strategic direction of Council’s community facilities and venues, libraries, compliance and regulatory services, customer services, immunisation services, social inclusion programs and rich offering of festivals and events.
+As the Divisional Manager, Lifestyle and Community Services, Pip is responsible for leading Council’s delivery of experiences that matter for our communities.
+Pip drives the strategic direction of Council’s community facilities and venues, libraries, compliance and regulatory services, customer services, social inclusion programs and a rich offering of cultural and creative festivals and events.

 Anne Lenz, Divisional Manager, Organisational Services